Classic Gluten-Free Lebkuchen Cookies

 Yes, these cookies are also delicious without the icing!

-How do you store gluten free lebkuchen?
+How do I store gluten free lebkuchen?

 Store these cookies in an airtight container.
 They will keep fresh for up to 4 days.
 I recommend freezing the cookies if you do not plan to eat them soon.
-They can be frozen in a freezer-safe container or zipper bag.
+They can be frozen in a freezer-safe container or a zipper bag.

 A Christmas box filled with lebkuchen cookies.